Chinese tourists flock to Canada's Far North

 Just the Basics:

-The number of Chinese tourists visiting Canada’s North is growing rapidly, especially among high net worth individuals (HNWI) traveler demographic
+The number of Chinese tourists visiting Canada’s North is growing rapidly, especially among the high net worth individual (HNWI) traveller demographic

 Chinese interest in indigenous culture and heritage is boosting indigenous businesses and communities in the North, but Canada needs to do more to promote said ventures